 1. Health Certificate:

 Your vet needs to provide you with a health certificate proving your furbaby is healthy enough to be carried across state lines.
+Your pet also needs to have proof they have a current rabies vaccine as well as a dog flu vaccine unless you wish to pay for private transport.
 This protects your pet, everyone's pets and our transport program.
 I will refuse transport for any pet deemed unwell for travel.

 Your pet needs enough of their regular food to last them for the entire trip.
-Changing an animals food will often lead to an upset tummy and no one wants that.
 Dry food is to be put into a sealed gallon ziplock bag with his/her name clearly written.
 If you do a wet food diet, please include a seal for cans if only half a can is used at each feeding.
 And please use only pop top cans.
 Again, pet's name must be on each can.

 If for some reason your pet is on medication, directions need to be very clear.
 If the meds are to be kept cold, a freezer pack must be included and it must all be in a gallon ziplock bag along with the meds.
 Again his/her name must be on the bag.